Tests for H. pyloriPeptic ulcer disease - H. pylori ; PUD - H. pylori

 The test may also be recommended for a condition called dyspepsia.
-This is indigestion.
+This is upper abdominal discomfort.
 Symptoms include a feeling of fullness or of heat, burning, or pain in the area between the navel and the lower part of the breastbone during or after eating.
-Testing for H pylori without endoscopy is most often done only when the indigestion is new, the person is younger than 55, and there are no other symptoms.
+Testing for H. pylori without endoscopy is most often done only when the discomfort is new, the person is younger than 55, and there are no other symptoms.

-Peura DA, Crowe SE.
-Helicobacter pylori.
+Morgan DR, Crowe SE.
+Heliobacter pylori infection.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease Pathophysiology/Diagnosis/Management.
-9th ed.
-Philadelphia, Pa: Elsevier Saunders; 2010:chap 50.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 51.

 Salwen MJ, Siddiqi HA, Gress FG, Bowne WB.
 Laboratory diagnosis of gastrointestinal and pancreatic disorders.
 In: McPherson RA, Pincus MR, eds.

 Henry's Clinical Diagnosis and Management by Laboratory Methods.